 E16: Mike Barfield and ‘A Day in the Life of a Caveman, a Queen, and Everything in Between’ and ‘A Day in the Life of a Poo, A Gnu and You’.

 Catterick Library, 1 Gough Rd, Catterick Garrison DL9 3EL.
-2.00pm. £3 per child; £5 for two children; accompanying adults free.
+2.00pm.
+Free but booking required.
 Disabled access.

 Suitable for 7-11 year-olds who bring their own grown-up

 Ever wondered what a day in the life of a dung beetle looks like?
 How about a stomach?
 Or an Aztec skull?
 Author Mike Barfield brings his anarchic and quirky humour to the Festival.
 Based on his Blue Peter Award winning book ‘A Day in the Life of a Poo, a Gnu and You’ and the latest in the series, ‘A Day in the Life of a Caveman, a Queen and Everything In Between’.
 Come prepared for a fun event covering a wide range of topics from science and animals, to Neolithic times and the dawn of the internet.

 Sponsored by: Catterick, Richmond and Colburn Community Libraries (CRACCL)